Lingaa: Filming

 In early August 2014, the team shot some scenes near the Radisson Hotel in Chennai, with Anushka Shetty in the frame.
 In mid-August 2014, the production unit confirmed that 80% of the filming was completed.
 Filming then moved to Thirthahalli and the Jog Falls, where some important scenes were canned for twenty-five days.
 For the film's climax, a big statue of Lord Shiva and dam both as set were constructed next to the Jog water-falls.
 Shooting also took place at the Linganamakki Dam.
 The film's climax requirements accounted for ₹10 million.
 In September 2014, the climax portion's filming was allotted ten days, confirming the shoot in Karnataka.
 On 22 September 2014, Whittaker confirmed that the climax portions of the film were completed with a stunt sequence choreographed by him.
 The film's shooting was wrapped up by 23 September 2014 except filming of two song sequences that were reported to be canned in Chennai and Scotland.
 Ravikumar stated that the climax scene, which involved a hot air balloon, was inspired by a sequence Armour of God (1986).

 During the Hyderabad schedule of the film, some villagers of Anajpur village in Rangareddy district in Telangana had tried to halt the shooting of Lingaa, stating that some chemicals were mixed in the nearby lake during shoots, polluting local water.
 But the crew members stated that they had sought the permission of the irrigation department and the village Panchayat for shooting.
 The crew members also dismissed allegations of chemicals in the lake.
 During the shooting of the climax portions near the Linganamakki Dam, environmental organisations opposed the permission granted to the production unit for shooting, suggesting a threat to the location as public entry to the dam was prohibited.
 The organisations also had sent a petition to both the Deputy Collector's office and the Deputy Commissioner's office, who in turn, sent the petition to the Chief Minister of Karnataka, Siddaramaiah, for scrutinity.
 Regarding the same issue, officials of the Karnataka State Police Board also sent a letter to the Chief Minister asking him to end the shooting of the portions of the film there, citing that the bio-diversity and life in and around the dam would be affected.
 The elephants featured in the film were constructed through CGI, and a disclaimer was issued for this at the beginning of the film.

-Themes and influences

-Some critics drew similarities to the film, along with Vijay's Kaththi (2014), on the basis of the characterisation of the lead protagonist, to the themes and script transitions, as well as the message involved in the film, was listed in an article by Behindwoods.